 Photosensitive epilepsy is when seizures are triggered by flashing lights or contrasting light and dark patterns.
 Photosensitive epilepsy is not common but it may be diagnosed when you have an EEG test.
-This type of epilepsy usually responds well to treatment.
 Flashing or patterned effects can make people with or without epilepsy feel disorientated, uncomfortable or unwell.
 This does not necessarily mean they have photosensitive epilepsy.

 How common is photosensitive epilepsy?

-Around 1 in 100 people has epilepsy and of these people, up to 5% have photosensitive epilepsy.
-Photosensitive epilepsy is more common in children and young people.
-It is less commonly diagnosed after the age of 20.
+Around 1 in 100 people has epilepsy and of these people, around 3% have photosensitive epilepsy.
+This is when seizures are triggered by certain rates of flashing lights or contrasting light and dark patterns.
+Photosensitive epilepsy is more common in children and young people (up to 5%) and is less commonly diagnosed after the age of 20.

 What rate of flashing light can trigger seizures?